nikhilbhide/MultiThreading/README.md

-# MultiThreading
+# Parallelism
-This repository provides the examples for multithreading.
+This repository provides the examples for multithreading and concurrency.
 All of the common problems and applications are implemented in this repository using Java.
 Following examples are implemented -
 1. Concurrency - Simple integer Vs Custom integer